 Individuals working in the gig economy will still pay traditional income taxes.
 However, if you make over $400 per year from your work as a self-employed worker, then you also need to pay self-employment tax.
 This tax includes Social Security and Medicare tax and is calculated on Schedule SE and filed with your Form 1040.
 This amount is also reported on Schedule 2, Line 4 of your Form 1040.

 The good news is that you can deduct half of the amount you pay in self-employment tax from your income on your Form 1040.
-For example, $2,000 in self-employment tax reduce your taxable income by $1,000.
+For example, $2,000 in self-employment tax reduces your taxable income by $1,000.
 In the 22% tax bracket, that would mean an income tax savings of $220.

 What are quarterly estimated taxes?